go101/immutable-value-proposal/README.md

 }
 ```

-But, the following Go code is invalid.
+But, the following similar Go code is invalid.

 ```golang
 package main